Terminal M.A. Program

 2. Foreign Language requirement (see below).

-3. Students may transfer credit for 2 graduate-level English courses taken at other schools or at UMASS before their formal admission to the Graduate English Program.
+3. Students may transfer credit for 2 graduate-level English courses taken at other schools or at UMass before their formal admission to the Graduate English Program (courses counted toward a completed degree are not eligible for transfer)

 4. While in the MA program at UMASS, students may also take two courses in departments outside of English.